quillforms/quillforms/readme.txt

 = Features in Pro version =
 1- File upload block
 2- Entries saving and management
-3- Jump logic
-4- Calculator
+3- Jump logic to jump between questions based on a set of conditions 4- Calculator for quizzes and cost estimations
 5- Zapier integration to connect with 3000+ apps
 6- GoogleSheets integration
 7- MailChimp integration